Swir/Kodi-Super-Favourites-Xmltv/README.md

 # Kodi-Super-Favourites-Xmltv
-This plugin privide mapping between Super-favourites + Your iptv legal providers + xmltv files
+This plugin provide mapping between Super-favourites + Your iptv legal providers + your xmltv files